yzaytsev/cnet/README.md

 * **--delay**: If your computer (or VM) is slow, try to increase this value.
 This gives CJAG more time to react on.
 Important: this value has to be the same for the sender and the receiver.

 The whitepaper contains a table for these parameters for all environments we used to test CJAG (including Amazon EC2).
-If CJAG was successful, the sender will display `Done.
-100.00% of the channels are established, your system [ V U L N E R A B L E ].`
+If CNET was successful, the sender will display `Done.
+100.00% of the channels are established, your system [ V U L N E R A B L E ].` and receiver will print message passed to the sender.
-For a thorough explanation of the program's output please refer to the whitepaper.
+For a thorough explanation of the program's output related to the cache jamming please refer to the CJAG whitepaper above.

 ## FAQ

 * **I really like the auto detection/eviction set generation/eviction strategy/< insert any part here >.
 Can I use it in my own project?**

-   Yes, all parts of CJAG are open source and you are free to use it in your projects.
+   Yes, all parts of CNET are open source and you are free to use it in your projects.

 * **I get `*[ERROR] Could not retrieve cache sets, please try to restart*`**